JaakkoHirvela/ServiceManual/README.md

 See more examples in \EtteplanMORE.ServiceManual.Web\TestRequests.http.

 ### Database
 The application uses a local SQL Server database.
 The connection string is defined in Program.cs.
-The database is reset and seeded with some data every time the application starts.
+The database is seeded with some data when starting the app the first time.

 ### Swagger UI
 If you run the application in development mode, you can access the Swagger UI at /swagger to interact with the API endpoints.

 ### Dependencies
-•	Entity Framework Core: Used for data access.
-•	Swashbuckle: Used to generate Swagger UI and OpenAPI documentation.
+â€¢	Entity Framework Core: Used for data access. â€¢	Swashbuckle: Used to generate Swagger UI and OpenAPI documentation.